-Kn owledge Assessment Methods GMP • To: Understand the principles of infection control as defined by the GMC ACAT, CbD, mini- CEX 1 Understand the principles of preventing infection in high risk groups (e.g. managing antibiotic use to prevent Clostridium difficile) including understanding the local antibiotic prescribing policy ACAT, CbD, mini- CEX 1 • Understand the role of Notification within the UK and identify the principle notifiable diseases for UK and international purposes ACAT, CbD, mini- CEX 1 • Understand the role of the Health Protection Agency and Consultants in Health Protection (previously Consultants in Communicable Disease Control - CCDC) CbD, ACAT 1 • Understand the role of the local authority in relation to infection control ACAT, CbD, mini- CEX 1 Sk ills • To be able to: Recognise the potential for infection within patients being cared for ACAT, CbD 1, 2 • Counsel patients on matters of infection risk, transmission and control ACAT, CbD, mini- CEX, PS 2, 3 • Engage actively in local infection control procedures, e.g. hand hygiene ACAT, CbD 1 • Engage actively in local infection control monitoring and reporting processes ACAT, CbD 1, 2 • Prescribe antibiotics according to local antibiotic guidelines ACAT, CbD, mini- CEX 1 • Recognise potential for cross-infection in clinical settings ACAT, CbD, mini- 1, 2 • Practise aseptic technique whenever relevant CEX DOPS 1 Ве haviours • Encourages all staff, patients and relatives to observe infection control principles ACAT, CbD, MSF 1, 3 Le vel Descriptor Always follows local infection control protocols including washing hands before and after seeing all patients Is able to explain infection control protocols to students and to patients and their relatives.
-Always defers to the nursing team about matters of ward management Is aware of infections of concern - including MRSA and C difficile Is aware of the risks of nosocomial infections Understands the links between antibiotic prescription and the development of nosocomial infections Always discusses antibiotic use with a more senior colleague s.
-Always 2 Demonstrates the ability to perform simple clinical procedures utili Manages simple common infections in patients using first-line treatments.
+Kn owledge Assessment Methods GMP • To: Understand the principles of infection control as defined by the GMC ACAT, CbD, mini- CEX 1 • Understand the principles of preventing infection in high risk groups (e.g. managing antibiotic use to prevent Clostridium difficile) including understanding the local antibiotic prescribing policy ACAT, CbD, mini- CEX 1 • Understand the role of Notification within the UK and identify the principle notifiable diseases for UK and international purposes ACAT, CbD, mini- CEX 1 • Understand the role of the Health Protection Agency and Consultants in Health Protection (previously Consultants in Communicable Disease Control - CCDC) CbD, ACAT 1 • Understand the role of the local authority in relation to infection control ACAT, CbD, mini- CEX 1 Sk ills • To be able to: Recognise the potential for infection within patients being cared for ACAT, CbD 1, 2 • Counsel patients on matters of infection risk, transmission and control ACAT, CbD, mini- CEX, PS 2, 3 • Engage actively in local infection control procedures, e.g. hand hygiene ACAT, CbD 1 • Engage actively in local infection control monitoring and reporting processes ACAT, CbD 1, 2 • Prescribe antibiotics according to local antibiotic guidelines ACAT, CbD, mini- CEX 1 • Recognise potential for cross-infection in clinical settings ACAT, CbD, mini- 1, 2 • Practise aseptic technique whenever relevant CEX DOPS 1 Be haviours • Encourages all staff, patients and relatives to observe infection control principles ACAT, CbD, MSF 1, 3 Le vel Descriptor 1 Always follows local infection control protocols including washing patients Is able to explain infection control protocols to students and to pat defers to the nursing team about matters of ward management Is aware of infections of concern - including MRSA and C difficile Is aware of the risks of nosocomial infections Understands the links between antibiotic prescription and the deve Always discusses antibiotic use with a more senior colleague ients and their relatives elopment of nosocomia s.
+Always Il infections 2 Demonstrates the ability to perform simple clinical procedures utili Manages simple common infections in patients using first-line treat

-Communicates effectively to the patient the need for treatment and any prevention messages to prevent re-infection or spread

-Liaises with diagnostic departments in relation to appropriate investigations and tests
+Communicates effectively to the patient the need for treatment and any prevention messages to prevent re-infection or spread Liaises with diagnostic departments in relation to appropriate investigations and tests